reflectoring/reflectoring.github.io/_posts/2020-06-20-spring-boot-cache.md

 Since we added Hazelcast to the classpath, Spring Boot will search for the cache configuration of Hazelcast.
-Spring Boot will set up the configuration for embedded topology if `hazelcast.xml` or `hazelcast.xml` is found on the classpath.
+Spring Boot will set up the configuration for embedded topology if `hazelcast.xml` or `hazelcast.yaml` is found on the classpath.
 These are files, where we can define cache names, data structures, and other parameters of the cache.

 Another option is to configure the cache programmatically via Spring's Java config: